-Trish Cellemme was appointed vice president for student life at The Sage Colleges in 2005.
+Trish Cellemme became vice president for student life at The Sage Colleges in 2005.
 She has also served as dean of students, associate dean of students and director of student services and residence life since joining Sage in 1997 as associate director of residence life on the Albany campus.
 Cellemme is the college’s chief student conduct officer.
 She earned her bachelor’s degree at Russell Sage College and her master’s degree in Education from the College of St. Rose.
-She is a member of NAPA, the leading association for the student affairs profession; ATIXA, the association of Title IX administrators; and the New American Colleges and Universities Board of Directors.
+She is a member of NAPA, the leading association for the student affairs profession; and the New American Colleges and Universities Board of Directors.

 Executive Assistant to the President

-Rose Grignon was appointed executive assistant to the president and secretary to The Sage Colleges Board of Trustees in 2007.
+Rose Grignon was named executive assistant to the president and secretary to The Sage Colleges Board of Trustees in 2007 and associate vice president for human resources in 2017.
 She previously served as director of human resources, director of budget, financial analyst and payroll supervisor.
 She joined Sage in 1977 as financial aid clerk.
 Grignon earned her MBA and bachelor’s degree in business from Sage’s School of Management.

 Melissa Komora, MBA

-Melissa Komora was appointed vice president of institutional advancement at The Sage Colleges in 2011.
-She leads the planning, development and implementation of fundraising programs, alumni relations, communications and public relations activities.
+Melissa Komora was appointed vice president of institutional advancement in 2011.
+She leads the planning, development and implementation of fundraising programs and alumni relations.
 Previously, Komora was associate vice president of development and director of planned giving at Sage.
 Before joining Sage in 2008, she was executive director of Benedictine Health Foundation in Kingston, New York, and prior to that was in sales and marketing for a Fortune 500 company for 10 years.
 She is a Certified Fundraising Executive and a Chartered Advisor in Philanthropy.
 Komora received her bachelor’s degree from Fontbonne University in St. Louis, Missouri, and her MBA from The Sage Colleges School of Management.

 Vice President, Administration and Planning